 •They are defined in the same way as for interface, but are primarily and typically used for configuration purposes.
-The equivalent interface will carry pairs of get and set methods.

 '''

 component Broker {

 attribute string broker_name;

 emits StockLimit limitAlert;

 };

 '''

 Component Homes

 -A CORBA component is managed by a special entity called a home, which provides life cycle and additional services on behalf of the component.